pjworrall/GPG44-45/README.md

 **3**
 - a new HMG service would be required to report compromised public key Credentials but that could be easily implemented with a smart contract containing a black list on the blockchain.

+> What does it mean for no other entity, other than the Credential controller, owner or imposter, to be able to destroy a Credential ?
+Is it a good characteristic that there is no authentication behaviour?

+**Assessment: Score 3 = Level 3**